-- An 8 x 8 square baking dish works perfectly for this recipe.
+- An 8 x 8 square baking dish (or 9-inch square) works perfectly for this recipe.

 - An electric hand mixer works just as well as the stand mixer.
 You can make this fudge without an electric mixer too, but it will take much longer to melt the chocolate and whisk everything together.